aurospire/tablebook/README.md

 ### **8.7 TableRawExpression**

-A `TableRawExpression` represents a custom formula defined as raw text with placeholders (`tags`) that map to specific data selectors.
+A `TableRawExpression` represents a custom formula defined as raw text with placeholders (`tags`) that map to subexpressions.
 This allows you to write advanced formulas while maintaining the structured column-row relationships of `TableBook`.

 ---